MammothPHP/WoollyM/README.md

 - A `Record` is similar to a line in a spreadsheet.
     - A `Record` can contain from none _(empty record)_ to several `Columns`.
     - The default behavior of API is to return no entry for non-existent columns in the `Record`.
 But options allow you to virtually return a NULL value if necessary.
     - Each record has a unique key.
-Generated on the **Wolly** side _(more specifically by the data-driver used)_.
+Generated on the Wolly side _(more specifically by the data-driver used)_.
 Currently only integer are supported.
+The default driver index key from 0.
     - Each record `Column` (property) contain a value.
 Can be of any PHP type (and `null`) on the default data-driver.
 - A `Column` represents a property common to several records, and is similar to a column in a spreadsheet.
   - `Columns` can be added manually or dynamically (a new `Record` contains a new column) at any time.